Saudi Arabia denies case of coronavirus infection

 Elsewhere in the Gulf region, Qatar called on its citizens in China to exercise caution against the virus, the state news agency reported on Thursday.

-Reporting by Marwa Rashad; and Stephen Kalin; Editing by Mark Heinrich
+Reporting by Marwa Rashad and Stephen Kalin; Editing by Mark Heinrich and Frances Kerry